Passive learning of active causal strategies in agents and language models: Experiments

 In these environments, objects vary along multiple dimensions (color, shape, and texture).
 In each episode there is one dimension that is ``correct'' --- this ``correct'' dimension is a latent causal factor that the agent cannot directly observe.
 The agent is rewarded for picking up an object that is unique (the odd one out) along the ``correct'' feature dimension.
 The agent is first given a series of trials in which to experiment and determine which dimension is currently ``correct.''
 Specifically, the agent is given a magic wand that allows it to transform features of objects, thus allowing it to make an object unique along one feature dimension.
 It can then pick up this object, and it can infer from whether it receives reward whether the dimension it tried is correct.
 These experiments allow the agent to succeed on a final exploit trial, where it no longer has access to a magic wand, but instead is faced with multiple objects that are each unique along a different dimension.
 To achieve a reward, the agent must use the results of its earlier experiments to choose the object that is unique in the correct way.

 We evaluated two types of generalization.
 First, we simply split possible feature combinations into train and test sets.
 We evaluate whether the agent can learn, from passive data, an experimentation and exploitation strategy that generalizes to novel combinations.
 In Fig. \ref{fig:ooo:feature_split}, we show that the agent is able to learn these tasks well, and to generalize equally well to the evaluation conditions.
+Note that the tasks are designed such that simpler strategies --- such as relying on feature values --- will not yield above chance performance.

 We then evaluated a more challenging generalization condition.
 The original paper \citep{lampinen2022tell} considered harder object initializations that make the experiments more difficult, by forcing the agent to transform one object, and then choose a \emph{different} object that is made unique by that transformation.
 We create a more challenging relational generalization split by training the agent in settings where 0-2 of the feature dimensions (randomly sampled in each training episode in the dataset) have this harder initialization.
 We then evaluate the agent's ability to generalize to evaluation in a harder setting where all 3 feature dimensions have this difficult initialization.
 This condition tests the agent's generalization to settings more challenging than those observed in the data.
 In Fig. \ref{fig:ooo:hard_init_split}, we show that the agent is able to learn and generalize these more difficult tasks.